 Coronavirus Laws: Is Sex Work Banned?

-From 11:59pm on Friday 22 January, 2021, updated coronavirus restrictions apply to Victoria.
-However, the minor changes to the coronavirus restrictions do not change the situation for the sex industry: all forms of licensed sex industry businesses and registered sex workers are still allowed to operate, subject to the usual sex work licensing laws.
+From 11.59pm on Friday 9 April, 2021, updated coronavirus restrictions apply to Victoria.
+The minor relaxation of restrictions still permit all forms licensed sex industry businesses and registered sex workers to operate, subject to the usual sex work licensing laws.

 Some conditions and restrictions continue to apply to the manner in which sex industry businesses can operate.